salestream/js-client/docs/ActivityApi.md

 <a name="leadIdActivitySmsSmsIdPut"></a>
 # **leadIdActivitySmsSmsIdPut**
-> SuccessResponse leadIdActivitySmsSmsIdPut(id, smsId, phoneId, detailId, message, opts)
+> SuccessResponse leadIdActivitySmsSmsIdPut(id, smsId, opts)